Thenlie/mdnman/lib/javascript/web_api/pointer_lock_api/index.md

 });
 ```

+> [!NOTE]
-> **Note:** If a user has exited pointer lock via the [default unlock gesture](https://w3c.github.io/pointerlock/#dfn-default-unlock-gesture), or pointer lock has not previously been entered for this document, an event generated as a result of an [engagement gesture](https://w3c.github.io/pointerlock/#dfn-engagement-gesture) must be received by the document before [`requestPointerLock`](https://w3c.github.io/pointerlock/#dom-element-requestpointerlock) will succeed. (from <https://w3c.github.io/pointerlock/#extensions-to-the-element-interface>)
+> If a user has exited pointer lock via the [default unlock gesture](https://w3c.github.io/pointerlock/#dfn-default-unlock-gesture), or pointer lock has not previously been entered for this document, an event generated as a result of an [engagement gesture](https://w3c.github.io/pointerlock/#dfn-engagement-gesture) must be received by the document before [`requestPointerLock`](https://w3c.github.io/pointerlock/#dom-element-requestpointerlock) will succeed. (from <https://w3c.github.io/pointerlock/#extensions-to-the-element-interface>)

 Operating systems enable mouse acceleration by default, which is useful when you sometimes want slow precise movement (think about you might use a graphics package), but also want to move great distances with a faster mouse movement (think about scrolling, and selecting several files).
 For some first-person perspective games however, raw mouse input data is preferred for controlling camera rotation — where the same distance movement, fast or slow, results in the same rotation.
 This results in a better gaming experience and higher accuracy, according to professional gamers.